mikolodziejczyk/gittest2/readme.md

 And a regular progress in the master branch.

-And regular progress of the second user.
+And regular progress of the second user.x